 - Tap General

-- Slide the Data Roaming slider to Off.
+- Toggle the Data Roaming slider to Off.
 You can also turn off cellular data here.

 - Tap the Settings apps